uit-no-old/elixir-excelerate/meta-pipe.md

 Notes:
 * Initially we will manually transfer public marine metagenomic datasets from ENA.
-* Initially we will not harmonize results with EMG.
+* Initially we will not harmonize results with EMG, and update the search engine data structures.

 There are three main classes of users.
 Biotechnology industry users are primarily interested in functional analyses, to for example find enzymes with a commercial potential.
 Aqua cultural users are primary interested in taxonomical classification, to for example understand for example diseases in a fish farm.Researchers are interested in using META-pipe to discover new biological knowledge.